dlebansais/SimpleDatabase/README.md

   ```
 ## Selecting data

 Data query can be done on a single table or on several tables using one or more LEFT JOIN.
-The single table case is done using a SingleQueryContext object, with a parameter specifying the table to query.
+The single table case is done using a `SingleQueryContext` object, with a parameter specifying the table to query.
 In addition, you have two optional parameters that you can mix freely:

-1. A set of constraints specifying that either one or more colums must have a specific value, or that one column can have any of a collection of values.
+1. A set of constraints specifying that either one or more columns must have a specific value, or that one column can have any of a collection of values.
 2. A set of columns to return.

 For example, the following operation queries values of *column_guid* for every rows where *column_int* is `2` or `3`.